Health Library

 There are different types of treatment for children and adolescents with bladder cancer.
 You and your child's cancer care team will work together to decide treatment.
 Many factors will be considered, such as your child's overall health and whether the cancer is newly diagnosed or has come back.

-A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
-The pediatric oncologist works with other pediatric health professionals who are experts in treating children with cancer and who specialize in certain areas of medicine.
-This may include the following specialists and others:
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment for childhood bladder cancer.
+The pediatric oncologist works with other health care providers who are experts in treating children with cancer and who specialize in certain areas of medicine.
+Other specialists may include:

 • pediatrician